Insights / Website

-So, let’s explore the 10 common problems businesses would usually face when they get a new website, alongside the solutions they can take to fix them as soon as they appear.
+Let’s explore the 10 common problems businesses would usually face when they get a new website, alongside the solutions.

-Not only does this create a terrible first impression of the brand, but it also communicates to customers that the business is unprofessional and only offers ‘cheap’ or ‘low-quality’ products and services that are not worth spending on.
+Not only does this create a terrible first impression of the brand, but it also communicates to customers that the business is unprofessional.

-This is especially easier when you’re looking for a web design agency, as they will have plenty of past projects to show their expertise and experience in building websites for businesses across various industries.
+This is often easier when you’re looking for a web design agency, as they’d have plenty of past projects to showcase their expertise and experience in building websites.

 Here’s an example: